ShangShungFoundation/django-manage-it/README.md

 Installation
 ------------
-Assuming that you got virtualenv (python virtual retirement) created and activated.
+Assuming that you got virtualenv (python virtual enviroment) created and activated.
 Project has been developed againts Django1.5/1.6 and Python 2.7.
 Other versions may not work.

 As default project use SQLite database.
 Set another one if you need in `manage_it/settings.py`.